jhurreaq/jhurreaq.github.io/README.md

 I am a researcher interested in applied mathematics.
-In particular, I do research to better understand why and how complexity emerge in real-world systems through frameworks that integrate multi-scale aspects into consistent tractable mathematical models.
+I do research to better understand why and how complexity emerge in real-world systems through frameworks that integrate multi-scale aspects into consistent tractable mathematical models.
 To that end, I combine probability theory, stochastic simulation algorithms and deterministic approaches as ordinary or partial differential equations.

 ## About me
 I received my Bachelor in Control Engineer at Universidad Nacional de Colombia in 2013 and my Master’s degree in Engineering from Universidad de Antioquia in 2017.
 Currently, I am about to successfully complete my Ph.D. degree in Chemical Engineering at Universidad de Antioquia Colombia.